- Appearing in Court

 - Failure to Comply or Appear

-The Denver County Juvenile Court is held in Courtroom 4F of the Lindsey-Flanigan Courthouse and hears violations of municipal ordinances and a limited number of state statutes involving individuals under the age of 18.
-Typical violations heard in Courtroom 4F are curfew, possession of marijuana, underage drinking, disturbing the peace, shoplifting, and unlawful acts at school.
+The Denver County Juvenile Court is held in Courtroom 104 of the City & County Building and hears violations of municipal ordinances and a limited number of state statutes involving individuals under the age of 18.
+Typical violations heard in Juvenile Court are curfew, possession of marijuana, underage drinking, disturbing the peace, shoplifting, and unlawful acts at school.
 The maximum penalty for these violations is $999.

 When you arrive, you will be required to go through security.
 Please allow enough time to park and go through security so you can be on time.
-Courtroom 4F is on the fourth floor.
+Courtroom 104 is located on the first floor.
 Check in with the courtroom clerk once you arrive.

 A prosecutor from the City Attorney’s Office will be involved in cases scheduled in this courtroom.